natyusha/ShokoRelay.bundle/README.md

 **Arguments:**
 - `animethemes.py slug offset` OR `animethemes.py batch`
 - slug: must be the first argument and is formatted as "op", "ed", "op2", "ed2" and so on
-- offset: a single digit number which must be the second argument if the slug is provided
+- offset: an optional single digit number which must be the second argument if the slug is provided
 - batch: must be the sole argument and is simply entered as "batch"

+**Example Commands:**
+> :pencil2: **Note**
-**Examples (using bash / cmd respectively and assuming that the script and ffmpeg can be called directly from path):**
+> Using bash / cmd respectively and assuming that both the script and FFmpeg can be called directly from the PATH.
 - Library Batch Processing
   - `for d in "/PathToAnime/"*/; do cd "$d" && animethemes.py batch; done`
   - `for /d %d in ("X:\PathToAnime\*") do cd /d %d && animethemes.py batch`